nadhirahanwar/myApp/README.md

 **Enhancements made:**
 - Added **salts** for passwords during user registration.
 - A **random alphanumeric salt** is generated for each user and stored in the `users` table.
-- The password is concatenated with the salt before being hashed using **Bcrypt**.

 ---